EmmanuelLefevre/EmmanuelLefevre/README.md

 On the client side, I design responsive interfaces based on the MVVM pattern for a clear separation between the view and the application logic.

 - **Lifecycle :**
 I secure the software lifecycle using an industrial approach.
-From requirements analysis to production deployment, I integrate automation (CI/CD) and a comprehensive testing pyramid (unit, integration, end-to-end) from the project's inception to guarantee smooth and reliable deliveries.
+From requirements analysis to production deployment, I integrate automation (CI/CD) and a comprehensive testing pyramid (unit, integration, E2E) from the project's inception to guarantee smooth and reliable deliveries.

 <div align="left">
   <img src="https://placehold.co/600x5/FB8E06/FB8E06.png" width="80%" height="1">